-After three years of being part of the Common Housing Register alongside DGHP, Irvine Housing and Home Scotland, from 9th October 2017 we will move to a Choice Based Lettings system (Loreburn Lettings) to allocate our properties.
-This will provide our customers with more choice and control over their future homes.
+After three years of being part of the Common Housing Register alongside DGHP, Irvine Housing and Home Scotland, from 9th October 2017 we moved to a Choice Based Lettings system - Loreburn Lettings - to allocate our properties.
+This method of allocations provides our customers with more choice and control over their future homes.

 We are proud to offer a range of accommodation across the region.
 In addition to our mainstream properties, our Supported Housing provides homes and professional support for young persons, older persons, and those individuals with complex needs.
 Registered and reviewed by the Care Inspectorate, our Support Services team has been providing client centred care to enhance the health and well being of our customers for over 25 years.

 Our small private sector subsidiary, Dumfries & Galloway Homes, has around 40 properties for rent including some shops, university accommodation and other commercial premises.
 These properties are not allocated through the Common Housing Register.

 Furthermore, a small proportion of our properties are available for Shared Ownership, in which customers can purchase tranches of their property in 25% steps.